North Atlantic right whale monitoring and research activities

 - records the time, ocean conditions, and the location of the sighting

-The location and timing of each sighting are uploaded to Whale Insight and the sighting may trigger management measures put in place to protect them.
+The location and timing of each sighting are uploaded to Whale Insight and the sighting may result in management measures being put in place to protect them.

-Fisheries and Oceans Canada has multiple aircraft that fly several times a week, weather permitting, over Atlantic Canadian waters, including over the Gulf of St. Lawrence, in search of North Atlantic right whales.
+Fisheries and Oceans Canada operates aircraft that fly several times a week, weather permitting, over Atlantic Canadian waters, including over the Gulf of St. Lawrence, in search of North Atlantic right whales.

 The objectives of the flights are to: